dtcenter/METplus/docs/Release_Guide/release_steps/met/update_version_development.rst

 Update Version Number
 ---------------------

-*  Create a feature branch from the *develop* branch being sure to include the GitHub issue number for the new release (e.g. feature_NNNN_vX.Y.Z-betaN or feature_NNNN_vX.Y-rcN).
+*  Create a feature branch from the *develop* branch being sure to include the GitHub issue number for the new release (e.g. feature_NNNN_vX.Y.Z-betaN or feature_NNNN_vX.Y.Z-rcN).

 .. parsed-literal::